harness/developer-hub/docs/platform/13_Templates/run-step-template-quickstart.md

 The Harness Template Library enables you to standardize and create step templates that can be re-used across pipelines and teams that use Harness.

-This topic walks you through the steps to create a run step template.
+This topic walks you through the steps to create a Run step template.

 ### Objectives

 You'll learn how to:

-* Create a run step template.
+* Create a Run step template.
 * Define template parameters.
 * Use the run step template in a pipeline.